williamgilpin/howto/osx_bugs.md

 This seems to happen sometimes when using Flash on Chrome, for some reason the system volume preferences change mysteriously.
 It can be fixed in System Settings > Sound by dragging the slider back to the middle

+## Sound won't play from internal speakers or headphones

+Check System Preferences > Sound to see if the output device is correct.
+If that's not the issue, go into Activity Monitor and stop the process `coreaudiod`.
+It will automatically restart.

 ## Mission Control / Spaces / hotkeys stop working

 In the terminal, type `killall Dock` to restart the Dock